 Each of the lease/leaseback transactions has specific performance requirements for DART when the financial rating of the Payment Undertaker insurer falls below a specified level.
 During fiscal year 2010, credit ratings of two of three financial institutions insuring DART's lease/leaseback transactions were downgraded below certain levels specified in the lease/leaseback agreements.
 As a result, DART has entered into an amended agreement to reset the acceptable credit rating to be maintained at or above BBB for one of these two transactions.
 For the other lease/leaseback obligation, DART also entered into an additional Equity Security Agreement that requires it to set aside certain investments as security.
-As of September 30, 2012, DART has set aside \$10,543 compared to \$10,766 as of September 30, 2011 for this purpose.
-These amounts are shown as investments restricted as security for lease/lease back liabilities in the statements of net assets.
+As of September 30, 2013, DART has set aside \$10,218 compared to \$10,543 as of September 30, 2012 for this purpose.
+These amounts are shown as investments restricted as security for lease/lease back liabilities in the Statements of Net Position.